ARCHER2-HPC/archer2-website/about/policies/passwords_usernames.md

 * Only alpha-numeric charcters allowed (no special charcters eg $,@)
 * Lowercase only
 * Must start with a letter
-* Must not be the same as a groupname on ARCHER
+* Must not be the same as a groupname on ARCHER2

 If you have any questions about the choice of passwords OR usernames on ARCHER2, please contact The [ ARCHER2 Service Desk]({{ site.url }}{{ site.baseurl }}/support-access/servicedesk).